zytek/s3perka/README.md

 are **different AWS partitions** and hence you **cannot** use `aws s3 sync`

 * supports massive parallelism (dozens or 100+ simultaneus copies) as this has proven speeding up copying especially to AWS China
-* only copies files from source, that do not exist or whose size on destination differs
+* only copies files that do not exist on destination bucket or whose size differs
-* does not delete files on destination bucket
+* does not delete files on destination bucket (think: `aws s3 sync --delete`, this is unsupported)

 # Installation